dskeff/buildvm/WindowsScripts/README.md

 Minimum Memory Requirement
 ==========================

-A. You must have minimum 32 GB RAM and minimum 130 GB of free storage space.
+1. You must have minimum 32 GB RAM and minimum 130 GB of free storage space.

-B. Please open a command line window and type "powershell" and you should see another command line window.
+2. Please open a command line window and type "powershell" and you should see another command line window.
 We run a PowerShell script to change the VMware vmx file to set memory appropriately.